-12 DISTRIBUTION OF COMPREHENSIVE INCOME
+DISTRIBUTION OF COMPREHENSIVE INCOME

-In accordance with Board policy, Reserve Banks remit excess earnings, after providing for dividends and the amount necessary to equate surplus with capital paid-in, to the U.S. Treasury as interest on Federal Reserve notes.
+In accordance with Board policy, Reserve Banks remit excess earnings, after providing for dividends and the amount necessary to equate surplus with capital paid-in, to the U.S. Treasury as earnings remittances to Treasury.
 The following table presents the distribution of the Bank's comprehensive income in accordance with the Board's policy for the years ended December 31 (in millions):

-2012 2011
+2013 2012

-Dividends on capital stock \$ 332 \$ 330
+Dividends on capital stock \$ 345 \$ 332

-Transfer to surplus-amount required to equate surplus with capital paid-in 182 125
+Transfer (from) to surplus-amount required to equate surplus with capital paid-in (10) 182

-Interest on Federal Reserve notes expense remitted to Treasury 6,414 8,749
+Earnings remittances to Treasury 4,496 6,414

-Total distribution \$ 6,928 \$ 9,204
+Total distribution \$ 4,831 \$ 6,928